 Quilt Finishing Step Three: Binding

 After you’ve quilted your quilt.
 Square it up and trim all the layers even.
 Now you’re ready to bind it.
-I don’t have a binding tutorial on the site right now (I’m working on one showing you how I machine bind my quilts).
+If you want to bind your quilt entirely on a machine, then follow our Machine Binding Tutorial.

 If you don’t know how to bind a quilt then I recommend THIS tutorial by Amy at Diary of a Quilter.